MMelofiro/ProjektT462/README.md

 # ProjektT462

-### Each class function will be explained at the start of it, as well as the methods inside of it and what they do and used for.
+### Each class will be explained at the start of it, as well as the methods inside the class; what they do and what are they used for.

 - Code as tidy as you can.
 The more readable the better.
 - Make detailed comments in English explaining your code.